alecigne/deezer-datasync/README.md

 You'll need a Deezer token to use this application.
 You can follow Deezer's instructions [here][3].
 I have also written a documentation [here][4].

+#### Warning (2025-02-05)

+It seems that Deezer has disabled the creation of 'apps':

+> We're not accepting new application creation at this time.
+Please check again later.

+This means you can't create the token that this project needs to run.
+If you have a valid API token somewhere, it should work.
+At least my instance still runs for now.
+Not for long?

+There's nothing I can do about that except encourage you to give your money to another service.
+Hopefully with a logo that won't make you want to tear your eyes out of their sockets with a rusty spoon.

 ### Configuration file

 Prepare a configuration file in [HOCON][5] format: